CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

       Example: stop:Evt:999:App    =Stop on Event ID# 999 in Application Event log stop:Evt:40962/40961:Other:Microsoft-Windows-PowerShell/Operational:3221226599 =Stop on Event ID# 40962 or 40961 in Microsoft-Windows-PowerShell/Operational EventLog with STATUS_FILE_NOT_AVAILABLE
-               Stop:Evt:31010:Other:Microsoft-Windows-SMBClient/Security:Access/Denied:Partial =Stop on Event ID# 31010 in Microsoft-Windows-SMBClient/Security EventLog with Partial Message 'Access' or 'Denied' stop:Log:5          =Stop on Search-string entry in specific Log file, PollInt: 5-sec, all to be defined within tss_config.cfg stop:Cmd:Svc:4      =Stop based on service stop condition given in (adjusted) tss_stop_condition_script.cmd, PollInt: 4-sec stop:ps1:PortDest:5 =Stop based on dest.
+               Stop:Evt:31010:Other:Microsoft-Windows-SMBClient/Security:Access/Denied:Partial =Stop on Event ID# 31010 in Microsoft-Windows-SMBClient/Security EventLog with Partial Message 'Access' or 'Denied'
+               Stop:Evt:4624:Other:Security:Contoso.com/User1:Partial:AND =Stop on Event ID# 4624 in Security EventLog with Partial Message 'Contoso.com' AND 'User1', both criteria must match stop:Log:5          =Stop on Search-string entry in specific Log file, PollInt: 5-sec, all to be defined within tss_config.cfg stop:Cmd:Svc:4      =Stop based on service stop condition given in (adjusted) tss_stop_condition_script.cmd, PollInt: 4-sec stop:ps1:PortDest:5 =Stop based on dest.
 TCP port < default =135> fail condition given in tss_config.cfg or (adjusted) tss_stop_condition_script.ps1, PollInt: 5-sec